PrakharChaturvedi/Obsidian/The Vault/OneHash/NextJs notes.md

 ## TRPC
 - Typescript remote procedure call.
-Instead of producing an API definition for your back end with somethign
+Instead of producing an API definition for your back end with something like OpenAPI or GraphQL, tRPC directly infers and applies your TypeScript endpoints.
+It also applies the client-side parameters to the server.
+- TRPC is a modern, type-safe API framework for building APIs in TypeScript.
+It allows you to build fill-stack applications without needing to define separate types for client and server.
+This means that your backend and the frontend code that calls them are type-safe and fully inferred by TypeScript.
+- Now in our project we have following folder and this is working of it :
+	- Client The client-side code that uses tRPC hooks to query and mutate data.
+	- React : Contains React-specific logic (like custom hooks) for invoking tRPC procedures.
+	- Server
+		- Adapter : this might be where you configure tRPPC with a Next.js adapter